All students welcome here.

 The University of Connecticut encourages all academically accomplished students who are ready to take the next step in reaching their higher educational goals to apply for admission, regardless of citizenship status.
 This includes students who may just be learning their immigration status for the first time during the college admissions process.
-Admission to the University is based on a holistic approach which includes grade point average, class rank, SAT or ACT score, required essay, extracurricular activities, and optional letters of recommendation, and does not take into consideration an applicant's citizenship or immigration status.
+Admission to the University is based on a holistic approach which includes grade point average, class rank, optional SAT or ACT score, required essay, extracurricular activities, and optional letters of recommendation, and does not take into consideration an applicant's citizenship or immigration status.

 In-State Tuition for Connecticut Undocumented Students

 In 2011, the Connecticut General Assembly approved a law which offers undocumented students residing in Connecticut in-state tuition benefits at the state's public institutions of higher education.
 The law was then expanded in 2015, reducing the requirement for Connecticut high school attendance from four years to two under HB 6844.
 To be eligible for in-state tuition at a state institution, students are required to complete the Status Acknowledgment Form indicating they are a resident of Connecticut, have attended at least two years of high school in Connecticut, and have graduated (or received the equivalent of a high school diploma) from a Connecticut high school or are enrolled at a public institution of higher education in this state.
 UConn's Office of Admissions screens students for eligibility for in-state tuition under this bill and will contact students directly if there are questions regarding in-state residency eligibility.

 The application process does not vary based upon citizenship and/or immigration status.
 All applicants must submit an online application, official transcripts, test scores, and optional letters of recommendation.
 Any applicant, regardless of citizenship or immigration status, whose native language is not English may require additional TOEFL, IELTS, or Duolingo scores.